-7 awesome spots to park your campervan
+7 family-friendly spots to park your campervan

 Don’t let the cool wintery winds scare you, the sun’s still shining and the water’s still warm(-ish).
 So fuel up the campervan and crank the heater – it’s time to hit the road.